 In the past, consumers were at the mercy of brick-and-mortar banks and didn’t have much say regarding fees.
 But increasingly, online banks have become an attractive option for many consumers.

-If you’re looking for a way to eliminate fees and switch to mobile/online banking, Chime could be an excellent option for you.
-In this Chime review, we will provide an overview of Chime so you can decide if it’s the best choice for you.
+If you want to eliminate fees and switch to online banking, Chime could be an excellent option for you.
+In this Chime review, we will provide an overview of Chime, so you can decide if it’s the best choice for you.

-When you sign up with Chime, you receive access to a free checking account, Visa debit card, secured credit card, and savings account.
-When you add money to your account, it will initially be deposited into your Chime Spending Account, which acts as a checking account.
-You will likely use this account most often for daily expenses.
+When you sign up with Chime, you get access to a free Chime checking account, Visa debit card, secured credit card, and savings account.
+When you add money to your account, Chime will initially deposit it into your Chime Checking Account.
+You will likely use this checking account most often for daily expenses.
 You can transfer money to your Chime Savings Account as needed.

-You can also deposit cash into your Chime Spending Account at over 60,000 retail locations where Green Dot is available.
+Your Chime checking accounts can be funded at over 60,000 retail locations.
 Your cash deposits are FDIC insured up to $250,000 through Bancorp Bank.

 Users have multiple ways to save their money with Chime.
 One option is to set up automatic transfers to savings.
-Chime will automatically transfer a percentage of your paycheck to your savings account every time you get paid.
-This can be a good option for individuals that have a hard time saving on their own.
+Chime will automatically transfer a percentage of your paycheck to your Chime savings account every time you get paid.
+This can be a suitable option for individuals who have a hard time saving on their own.

-Before you sign up for a Chime account, it’s a good idea to know some of the account features and services you’ll be receiving.
-Here is an overview of Chime’s services, as well as the advantages and disadvantages of each.
+Before you sign up for a Chime checking account, let’s have a look at its features and benefits.
+Here is an overview of Chime’s services and the advantages and disadvantages of each.

-There is no minimum deposit required to open a Chime Spending Account (checking account).
+No minimum deposit is required to open a Chime Checking Account.
 There is also no minimum balance requirement.
-When you sign up, you’ll automatically receive access to a Chime debit card, which is tied to your Chime account.
+With your Chime checking account, you will automatically receive a Chime debit card.

-They don’t offer paper checks, so if you need to write someone a check, you can do this through the Chime app.
+They don’t offer paper checks.
+However, if you need to write someone a check, you can do this through the Chime app.
 Chime will process the check within three to nine business days.
 However, you can pay bills with their online bill pay feature.

 Chime Savings Account

-The Chime Savings Account is a high-yield savings account that you can apply for separately from the Spending Account.
-However, the interest rate is only 0.50% APY, which is very competitive right now.
+Chime’s Savings Account is a high-yield savings account that you can apply for separately from the Chime Checking Account.
+However, the interest rate is 2.00%3 APY, which is very competitive right now.

-Chime claims that you can increase your credit score by an average of 30 points with their secured credit card.
-In addition, it comes with no annual fee or interest and no minimum security deposit required.
+Chime claims that you can increase your credit score by an average of 30 points4 with their Chime Credit Builder secured credit card.
+In addition, it comes with no annual fee or interest1 and no minimum security deposit required6.
 There is also no credit check to apply.

-When you move money from your Chime Spending Account to your Credit Builder account, that money acts as your credit limit for the credit card.
-When you make a purchase using your Chime Visa, it gets paid off with the money you’ve already moved over.
-Then, Chime reports the payments to the three major credit bureaus, which helps you build your credit history and credit score over time.
+When you move money from a Chime Checking Account into a Credit Builder account that money acts as your credit limit for the credit card.
+When you make a purchase using your Chime Credit Builder card, it gets paid off with the money you’ve already moved over.
+Then, Chime reports the payments to the three major credit bureaus.
+This helps you build your credit history and credit score over time7.

 Automatic Savings Program

-Once you sign up for a savings account, you’ll receive instant access to their automatic savings feature.
+Once you sign up for an online savings account, you’ll receive instant access to their automatic savings feature.
 Whenever you make debit card purchases, Chime will round up the purchase amount to the nearest dollar.
 Then, Chime will automatically add this money to your savings account.

 Small numbers add up to big numbers over time, so this is a great way to slowly start building your savings account.
 And best of all, it will happen without you even having to think about it.

-Early Direct Deposit – Get Paid up to 2 Days Early!
+Early Direct Deposit: Get Paid up to Two Days Early!